-Now that I’ve successfully figured out how to make Japanese pancakes aka dorayaki, I’ve moved on to tackling one of my favorite noodle dishes from the amazing country: abura soba.
-After wandering the streets looking for somewhere to eat, I stumbled upon a small 10 seat restaurant with pictures of what looked like saute noodles on the menu.
-After randomly picking a dish, I was presented with what was dry ramen called “abura soba.”
-I have never heard of abura soba before but after having a couple bites, I was in love.
-A little sour, a little spicy, a little savory and oh so delicious, the bowl of noodles was something I never had before.
+Now that I've successfully figured out how to make Japanese pancakes, I've moved on to tackling one of my favorite noodle dishes, abura soba.
+When I was in Kyoto, I stumbled upon a small noodle shop hidden in a dark alley.
+I randomly chose a dish, sat down, and a couple of minutes later was given a bowl of dry ramen also known as "abura soba."
+After a couple of bites, I was in love.
+The noodles were just beyond words, a little sour, a little spicy, a little savory, and oh so delicious.
 As soon as I returned to the States, I made it my mission to recreate what I had in Japan.
-Unfortunately, the quality of the ingredients are sub par in the States compared to Japan, but this was the closest I can get to recreating the dish.
+Unfortunately, I couldn't find ingredients that were of the same quality as in Japan but this was the closest I can get to recreating the dish.
 Here is the recipe for abura soba with shoyu!

 - 1 cup soy sauce